- Don’t worry about the end of the summer. There are plenty of options to keep your home and garden full of plant life.

 When getting ready to plant, mix a low organic fertilizer into the soil about 12 inches deep, but avoid over-fertilizing.
 Plant the seeds ¼ to ½ an inch deep and 1 inch apart in an area they will get full sun.
 Water thoroughly and regularly, once or twice a week.
 Use plenty of mulch to retain moisture.

 Garlic is pretty easy to grow if you time it correctly.
-Between late September and November is the perfect time to plant this vegetable.
+Late September and November is the perfect time to plant this vegetable.
 Garlic will grow best if it experiences a dormancy period during winter, so it can sprout foliage and then bulbs in the spring.

 Broccoli is best when planted in either early spring or mid to late summer, depending on the region.
 In warmer climates, it’s best to plant in early September to give the plant enough time to fully mature before the first frost.
 While broccoli seeds are capable of germinating in low-temperature soil, warmer soil speeds up development greatly.

 To plant broccoli seeds outdoors, sow seeds about ½ an inch deep, 3 inches apart.
 Plant in an area that receives full sun.
 Fertilize the broccoli three weeks after planting.
 Mulch the broccoli beds to keep soil temperatures consistent.
 Water generously when first planting, then regularly once a week.

 Carrots are known for being hard to grow, but with the right preparation and care, they can be enjoyed in just a few months.
 Anytime during September is great for planting carrots, but the earlier, the better.
 These root vegetables need free-draining soil in order to grow; the sandier the soil, the better!
 When planting, carrot seeds should be sown about 10 weeks before your region’s first fall frost.